 There are several types of dirt bikes designed to cater to various off-road riding styles and terrains.
 Understanding the differences between them will help you choose the right one for your needs.

-• Motocross (MX)
+- Motocross (MX)

 Motocross bikes are purpose-built for racing on closed-circuit tracks with jumps, tight turns, and challenging terrain.
 These lightweight, high-performance machines are designed for speed, agility, and handling, making them perfect for adrenaline junkies who crave a fast-paced, competitive riding experience.
-However, they may not be ideal for beginners due to their aggressive power delivery and lack of comfort for longer rides.
+However, they may not be ideal for beginners due to their aggressive power delivery and lack of comfort for longer rides. - Enduro

 Enduro bikes are designed for long-distance off-road riding and racing events that often span several days.
 They feature a more comfortable suspension setup and are equipped with additional features, such as larger fuel tanks and headlights, for extended rides.
-Enduro bikes strike a balance between performance and comfort, making them suitable for both competitive and recreational riding.
+Enduro bikes strike a balance between performance and comfort, making them suitable for both competitive and recreational riding. - Trail

 Trail bikes are specifically designed for casual off-road riding on a variety of terrains, from forest trails to rocky hillsides.
 They’re user-friendly, with a softer power delivery, comfortable suspension setup, and a more relaxed riding position than motocross or enduro bikes.
-Trail bikes are an excellent choice for beginners looking to build their skills in a less intimidating environment.
+Trail bikes are an excellent choice for beginners looking to build their skills in a less intimidating environment. - Dual-sport

 Dual-sport bikes offer the best of both worlds, combining off-road capabilities with the ability to ride legally on public roads.
 They’re equipped with lights, mirrors, and other road-legal features, making them versatile machines for riders who want to hit the trails and commute on the same bike.
 Keep in mind that dual-sport bikes may not be as specialised as other types of dirt bikes, so they may not perform as well in extreme off-road conditions.